ElishaMisoi/ElevatorChallenge/README.md

 Allow a weight limit, expressed as a number of people, to be imposed on the elevators.
 You can assume every elevator in the simulation has the same weight limit.

+### Hints
+Given a pool of elevators, the program should send the nearest available elevator to that person.

+### Extra Credit
+For extra credit, allow a weight limit, expressed as a number of people, to be imposed on the elevators.
+You can assume every elevator in the simulation has the same weight limit.